AntonioTorres23/OpenGL_Notes/Gamma Correction.md

 - By using OpenGL's built-in sRGB frame support.
 - By doing the gamma correction ourselves in the fragment shader(s).

 The first option is probably the easiest, but also gives you less control.
 By enabling `GL_FRAMEBUFFER_SRGB` you tell OpenGL that each subsequent drawing command should first gamma correct colors (from the sRGB color space) before storing them in color buffer(s).
 The sRGB is a color space that roughly corresponds to a gamma of 2.2 and a standard for most devices.
-After enabling `GL_FRAMEBUFFER_SRGB`, OpenGL automatically performs gamma correction after each fragment shader run to all subsequent framebuffers.
+After enabling `GL_FRAMEBUFFER_SRGB`, OpenGL automatically performs gamma correction after each fragment shader run to all subsequent framebuffers, including the default framebuffer.

+Enabling `GL_FRAMEBUFFER_SRGB` is as simple as calling `glEnable`.

+`glEnable(GL_FRAMEBUFFER_SRGB);`

+From now on your rendered images will be gamma corrected and as this is done by the hardware it is completely free.
+Something you should keep in mind with this approach (and the other approach) is that gamma correction (also) transforms the colors from linear space to non-linear space so it is very important you only do gamma correction at the last and final step.
+If you gamma-correct your colors before the final output, all subsequent operations on those colors will operate on incorrect values.
+For instance, if you use multiple framebuffers you probably want intermediate results passed in between framebuffers to remain in linear-space and only have the last framebuffer apply gamma correction before being sent to the monitor.

+The second approach requires a bit more work, but it also gives us complete control over the gamma operations.
+We apply gamma correction